FREE STREAM: Deadline Day on Sky Sports News - all the latest transfer news

 It's a similar story in Scotland, where the window closes at midnight, while LaLiga clubs have until 11pm to do their business.

-France's window shuts at 10pm but clubs in Italy will have to get their business done by 7pm, whereas the Bundesliga window closes at 5pm.
+France's window shut at 10pm while clubs in Italy had to get their business done by 7pm, and the Bundesliga window closed at 5pm.

 However, the Saudi Arabian window is open until September 7 - meaning clubs still run the risk of losing players to the free-spending league once their windows have closed.